Financial Aid & Scholarships

 Tips on Financial Aid/Scholarships

-Please contact our Office of Financial Aid for help with your FAFSA application or help managing your financial support.
+Please contact our Office of Financial Aid for help with your FAFSA application or help manage your financial support.

 Financial Aid FAQs

 There is a two-tiered student loan program available for graduate students.
 There are a number of factors involved in determining student eligibility and processing the loan applications, which you’ll need to understand.
-Review the student loan information on the Office of Financial Aid and Scholarships website.
+Please review the student loan information on the Office of Financial Aid and Scholarships website.